 How to Remove an Old Dishwasher Like 1, 2, 3…

 When you are upgrading your kitchen, there are lots of different things that you might want to change or upgrade.
 Most of the time, if you’re doing an entire renovation, you may find that you actually want to rip everything out and start again.
-And so in this post, you’re going to learn how to how to disconnect a dishwasher safety and easily.
+In this post, you’re going to learn how to how to disconnect a dishwasher safety and easily.

 When this is the case, you then also need to make sure that the whole room is a blank canvas.
-This means that you’ll want to strip the walls and floors, remove the counters and cabinets, and then even the different machines and appliances too.
-But you need to make sure that you do this in the right way.
+This means that you’ll want to strip the walls and floors, remove the counters and cabinets, and other appliances as well.

 Inspect & Clean

-To start with, you’ll want to make sure that you approach this in the right way.
-Inspecting the water lines for kinks or rust is important.
-Then you can be aware of any issues that are present.
-As you’re doing this, you’ll want to clean and prep the area, such as under the sink.
-You’ll also want to try and clear up under the sink so that you have clear access to your water points, if this is where yours is.
+Start by inspecting the water lines for kinks or rust.
+After ensuring you have no issues with the water lines you’ll want to clean and prep the area, such as under the sink.
+You’ll also want to try and clear up under the sink so that you have clear access to your connections.

 Shut Off The Water